Join The Friday File To Read The Rest

 - a medical evacuation policy.

-When most young nomads mention insurance at all, it's an inexpensive travel insurance policy that offers next to zero coverage.
+When most young nomads mention insurance at all, it’s an inexpensive travel insurance policy that offers next to zero coverage.
 Of course, you could pass on the insurance, as many young nomads do, but then you’d risk your assets.
 That might not be smart.
-You could also opt for an expat medical plan and save big bucks, but you’d likely be locked into health care in places other than your home country.
+You could also opt for an expat medical plan and save big bucks, but you’d likely be locked into health care in places other than your home country and likely be subject to underwriting requirements and pre-existing condition limitations.

 3. Medical tests aren’t the same everywhere.